Page last updated: June 2022

 Global ONE Ultra Procurement and the UK Procurement Council provide oversight and challenge to this measuring and review process.

-During the next reporting period commencing 1 April 2021 ending 31 March 2022 we plan to:
+During the reporting period commencing 1 April 2021 ending 31 March 2022 Ultra addressed the following actions recorded in the previous statement:

-- Launch a Supplier Code of Conduct setting out minimum standards and expectations for suppliers and the broader supply chain.
+- Launched a global Supplier Code of Conduct setting out minimum standards and expectations for suppliers and the broader supply chain.
 The code states Ultra’s zero-tolerance of inappropriate business conduct, explicitly slavery, human trafficking, and labour exploitation in any form.

-- Extend the independent, anonymous, and confidential reporting platform Speak Up to suppliers to enable them to ask questions and report concerns they believe are a violation of the Ultra Supplier Code of Conduct.
+- Extended the independent, anonymous, and confidential reporting platform Speak Up to third parties to enable any person to ask questions and report concerns they believe are a violation of Ultra’s Codes of Conduct.

 - Continue to screen new suppliers and audit existing suppliers to ensure compliance with prevailing legislation in the countries where Ultra and the supplier/s operate meeting Ultra’s commitment to audit a minimum of thirty key suppliers at least every two years.